Chat with us, powered by LiveChat Is Outpatient Drug Rehab in South Carolina Right For Me?

 People With Mild Substance Use Disorders

-Not everyone who struggles with addiction experiences addiction the same way.
-In fact, the medical community refers to addiction as “substance use disorder,” a mental or behavioral health condition that is diagnosed on a scale of mild, moderate, and severe.
-In other words, some people have more severe addictions than others.
+People with mild substance use disorders experience addiction differently from those with more severe forms.
+The medical community defines addiction as “substance use disorder,” a mental or behavioral health condition diagnosed as mild, moderate, or severe.
+Some individuals face more severe addictions than others.

 WE'RE READY TO HELP YOU BEGIN A NEW LIFE